ckeditor/ckeditor5/packages/ckeditor5-upload/docs/features/base64-upload-adapter.md

 The {@link module:upload/adapters/base64uploadadapter~Base64UploadAdapter Base64 image upload adapter} plugin converts images inserted into the rich-text editor into [Base64-encoded strings](https://en.wikipedia.org/wiki/Base64) in the {@link builds/guides/integration/saving-data editor output}.

 This kind of image upload does not require any server-side processing &mdash; images are stored with the rest of the text and displayed by the web browser without additional requests.
-On the downside, this approach can bloat your database with very long data strings which, in theory, could have a negative impact on the performance.
+On the downside, this approach can bloat your database with very long data strings which has a negative impact on the performance.

 <info-box>
 	Please remember, that while `Base64` upload is a very easy solution, it is also somewhat inefficient.
 The image file itself is kept whole in the database, generating a much heavier data load and higher transfer.